-California Southern Law School is no longer enrolling new first year students.
+California Southern Law School is no longer enrolling new students.
 After 45 years of being family owned, members of the administration are planning for retirement.
 Our last graduating class will be the class of 2020.

 Admission is granted to men and women regardless of age, race, disability, religion, or ethnic origin.